data301-2021-summer2/project-group25-project/data/README.md

 # Data

-This directory will contain data files and is seperated into "raw" and "processed".
+This directory contains data files and is seperated into "raw" and "processed".